-Terman Life-Cycle Study of Children with High Ability, 1922-1991 (ICPSR 08092)
+Terman Life-Cycle Study of Children with High Ability, United States, 1922-1991 (ICPSR 8092)

 This study of the personal and life characteristics of children with high ability follows the 1,528 respondents from 1922 through the latest series of interviews with the surviving cohort of 720 in 1986.
 The original research objectives were to replace myths about intellectually superior children with documented facts.
 In 1922, the children were identified on the basis of an intelligence test as being in the top one percent of the population.
 Their development was followed over the next sixty years via questionnaires, personal interviews, and various test instruments.
 Questions were asked about their health, physical and emotional development, school histories, recreational activities, home life, family background, educational, vocational, and marital histories.
 Questions were also asked about income, emotional stability, and socio-political attitudes.
 The follow-up questionnaires were concerned with the evolution of the respondents' careers, activity patterns, and personal adjustment.
 Since 1972 there has been special emphasis on the aging process.
 These longitudinal data will continue to be collected as long as living members of the original cohort contribute data.

 Subject Terms View help for Subject Terms

 Geographic Coverage View help for Geographic Coverage

 Restrictions View help for Restrictions

 The data collection may be disseminated only to academic researchers.
 All other users must get express written permission from the Principal Investigators.
 While the data tapes cannot be provided to those at nonacademic institutions, some limited data analyses can be conducted on request.
 For time and cost estimates of such analyses, please contact the Director, Member Services, ICPSR.